Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 The answer is maybe.

-10% is a very high yield, and it could be because of several reasons.
-For example, the stock price may have recently dropped dramatically, which would mean the dividend yield looks a lot higher because dividend yield is the dividend payment per share dividend by the price per share.
+10% is a very high yield, possibly because of several reasons.
+For example, the stock price may have dropped dramatically, meaning the dividend yield looks much higher because dividend yield is the dividend payment per share dividend by the price per share.

 High Dividend Yield Stock Screening Criteria